-The Court's ruling will now be passed back to the MoE, and the MoE is meant to promptly reassess the original decision taking into account the court's verdict.
+The Court's ruling has been passed back to the MoE, and the Company is now waiting on the MoE to reassess the original decision taking into account the court's verdict.

 The Supreme Administrative Court's rulings re-affirm, beyond doubt, that Bogdanka's 2013 claims over K-6-7 are without merit and inadmissible.
 The Board notes that Bogdanka's claims have been rejected by the Polish courts in multiple rulings.